Monmouth Uncontested Divorce Lawyer

 Even in the simplest divorce situations, handling your own case is never recommended.
 Most people don’t know just how complex divorce law is, and the sheer number of forms, deadlines, and information that must be disclosed makes the probability of error in divorce cases high.
 An attorney can help you handle all the paperwork so you can rest assured that your case will not have to return to square one based on a minor mistake.
 In divorce cases, attorneys offer spouses a distinct advantage in important child custody and division of property issues.

-A lawyer is also crucial in amicable, uncontested divorces, where spouses must come to, create, and sign a legal agreement for the court’s review.
-Having a lawyer on hand to draft those documents with you can mean the difference between an expedited and a drawn-out divorce case.
 Our lawyers know that coming to an agreement can be incredibly difficult at the end of a marriage, even in an amicable divorce, and want to make technical areas of the process as simple as possible.
 Let us handle your uncontested divorce case to ensure all information is correct for the court’s review, and to make sure your assets are secured in the agreement.

 Andrew A. Bestafka, Esq. is a native to New Jersey with more than a decade of experience in family law in Monmouth, Ocean, and Middlesex counties.
 Bestafka has been awarded numerous accolades for his divorce law work, including one of 10 best attorneys in client satisfaction by the American Institute of Family Law Attorneys and has received top marks for his divorce work by Avvo.